rmarede/Blockopoly/src/README.md

 Start by opening a terminal at *Blockopoly/src*.
 Deploying the network with the preconfigured settings for the proposed work is a seamless process, as all necessary commands are encapsulated within scripts provided in the repository.
 Before running any script, ensure it is executable by modifying its permissions with the *chmod* command, in this case: `chmod +x script.sh`

-Then, booting the network is as simple as running one single command: `. script.sh boot`
+Then, booting the network is as simple as running one single command: `./script.sh boot`

 Behind the scenes, this script will use the configuration files to generate the cryptographic material for each organization's Certificate Authorities (CAs), register and enroll the peers, orderers and admins, create the genesis block and channel configurations, and finally launch Docker containers for each of the peers and orderers.
 A CLI container will also be deployed, to facilitate the next steps.
 In a production environment, the script's commands would require **individual execution** on each network node.